Call for Presentations & Posters

 All poster proposals will initially be accepted by the poster session chair and co- chair.
 A Technical Review Committee will review final poster submittals for accuracy and applicability.
 Additional guidelines will be provided to accepted posters.

 Posters are welcome that address the theme or any of the session topics of this year’s conference.
-Suggested topics are:

 This year there are two poster categories.
 When submitting the abstract, please note the appropriate category: